Seville Day Trips – 10 Great Cities Near Seville

 It was an old Roman city with several monuments still existing from that time.
 The most important one is the Roman theatre, but don’t forget about the Aqueduct or the Diana Temple.
 Mérida is an interesting city from a historic point of view, but it is also one of the most refreshing cities in the region, differing significantly in spirit compared to its surrounding towns.

 Aside from Mérida, you can also consider Badajoz or Cáceres, the two other main cities in Extremadura.
-Mérida, however, is the most natural choice, since it has the most things to see.

 Faro

-Not the most obvious day trip, but once that should certainly be considered: Faro is a Portuguese city in the region of Algarve.
 It’s a slightly longer trip than to some of the other cities mentioned here, but if you have your own car, you can reach Faro in two hours.
 With a bus, it will take around 2 hours and 40 minutes.
-You can book your ticket with ALSA, and buses are leaving from Seville’s Plaza de Arma terminal several times per day.
+You can book your ticket with ALSA, and buses depart from Seville’s Plaza de Arma terminal several times per day.
 Unfortunately, there are no trains between Seville and Faro at the moment.

 While Faro isn’t a typical sightseeing city, you can get to experience Portuguese culture for a day.
 Visit some of the churches, go to the beach area, shop for some Portuguese goods in a market like Pingo Doce or Continente, or perhaps find a nice restaurant to eat bacalhau.